 Team Game Activities for Test Review

 Nothing more than a competitive group game stimulates the interest of most young people.
-In my EFL classrooms I have successfully used team games to review topics appearing on tests.
-Around the middle of December, 2012, my fifth grade EFL students will be taking their mid-term exams.
-My school has already notified the students and their parents that the following topics will be on the exam: simple past tenses of irregular verbs; personal possessive pronouns; reordering of the sequence of exchanges in a dialogue; writing dates with ordinal numbers; and use of correct vocabulary.
-In my classroom periods with students I plan to utilize the following team games in reviewing the following test topics:
+In my EFL classrooms, I have successfully used team games to review topics appearing on tests.
+Around the middle of December 2012, my fifth-grade EFL students took their mid-term exams.
+My school had already notified the students and their parents that the following topics would be on the exam: simple past tenses of irregular verbs; personal possessive pronouns; reordering of the sequence of exchanges in a dialogue; writing dates with ordinal numbers; and the use of correct vocabulary.
+In my classroom periods with students, I utilized the following team games in reviewing the following test topics:

 1. Writing Sentences with the Past Simple Form of Verbs

-My students already know that on the test they will be given a verb and then expected to write a sentence using the past simple form of the verb.
-If my whiteboard is big enough, one member from each of four teams comes and takes an assigned position at the board.
-The teacher then says and writes a verb on the board which the students have already learned.
+My students already know that they will be given a verb on the test and then expected to write a sentence using the past simple verb form.
+If my whiteboard is big enough, one member from the four teams comes and takes an assigned position on the board.
+The teacher then says and writes a verb on the board that the students have already learned.
 Next, the students must use the past simple form of the verb to compose a sentence.
 The team which writes a sentence the fastest and with no errors gets a point.
 Different team members then come to the board for a second round.
 This process is continued until all team members have participated in the game.